 If you aren’t sure if you are getting the most of your total rewards, reach out to us today to schedule a time to sit down.
 You deserve every penny of that compensation package.
 It is our job to make sure you are getting the most out of it.

-Lincoln Financial Advisors Corp. and its representatives do not provide legal or tax advice.
+LPL Financial and its representatives do not provide legal or tax advice.
 This information should not be construed as legal or tax advice.
 You may want to consult a legal or tax advisor regarding any legal or tax information as it relates to your personal circumstances.

-Adam Weingartner is a registered representative of Lincoln Financial Advisors.
-Securities and advisory services offered though Lincoln Financial Advisors Corp., a broker/dealer (Member SIPC) and registered investment advisor.
-Insurance offered though Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors.
+Adam Weingartner is a registered representative of LPL Financial.
+Securities and advisory services offered though LPL Financial., a broker/dealer (Member SIPC) and registered investment advisor.
+Insurance offered though LPL Financial affiliates and other fine companies.
 CRN-3443755-020821